fachi2000/Read-Books-Online/README.md

 A CRUD application to manage purchase requests and employees featuring ticket status tracking, email notifications, and real-time chat.

-Architected like Jason Taylor's Clean Architecture, it's built with a full Typescript stack: MongoDB and Mongoose for persistence; Node, Express, yup, tsyringe, and bcrypt in the backend; HTML, CSS, Vue, and Socket.io in the frontend; and Mocha, Chai, and Cypress for testing.
+Architected like Jason Taylor's Clean Architecture, it's built with a full Typescript stack: MongoDB and Mongoose for persistence; Node, Express, and bcrypt in the backend; HTML, CSS, React, and Socket.io in the frontend; and Mocha, Chai, and Mocha for testing.

 ## /packages Structure